 T rex was the apex predator of its time.
 It was a powerful carnivore that hunted many other large dinosaurs including the Ankylosaurs, Triceratops (Ceratopsids) and Edmontosaurus (Hadrosaurs), and the last Sauropods (Sauropods were nearly extinct in Western North America by time T. rex arrived).
-Although the Tyrannosaurs have a long history, The species, Tyrannosaurus rex, lived for a short time period, about 3 million years.
-This dinosaur lived during the very end of the Cretaceous time period.
+Although the Tyrannosaurs have a long history, the species, Tyrannosaurus rex, lived for a short time period, about 3 million years during the very end of the Cretaceous time period.
 It was the last of the Tyrannosaurs.
-The first fossils are around 67 million years old, and it died with the other dinosaurs 65 million years ago during the end Cretaceous mass extinction event.
+The first fossils are around 67 million years old and it died with the other dinosaurs 65 million years ago during the end Cretaceous mass extinction event.

 T. rex only lived on a small island continent called Laramindia (now western North America).
 During the Cretaceous, a large seaway (the Western Interior Seaway) split North America in half.
 The western half of North America is called Laramindia, and the eastern half is called Appalachia.
 Fossils of T. rex from Laramindia are found from Canada down to Texas.
-T. rex shared this island continent with many other well known clades of dinosaurs, the hadrosaurs, the ceratopsids, and the such as Triceratops.
+T. rex shared this island continent with many other well known clades of dinosaurs including the hadrosaurs, and the ceratopsids, such as Triceratops.

-Isolated teeth and isolated bone fragments of T. rex are actually common, however, associated specimens are rare.
-Under 60 partial specimens have been described (Here is the list), among those, only 13 are over 25% complete.
-The most complete T. rex found is called "Sue" (PR2081), which was found in 1990 in South Dakota.
+Isolated teeth and isolated bone fragments of T. rex are common, however, associated specimens are rare.
+Under 60 partial specimens have been described by science.
+(Here is the list).
+Among these specimens, only 13 are over 25% complete.
+The most complete T. rex is called "Sue" (PR2081), which was found in 1990 in South Dakota.
 Sue is 80% complete and can be seen in the Field Museum of Chicago.

 The Holotype Tyrannosaurus rex (T-rex) fossil skeleton, CM 9380 (AMNH 973), showing it's powerful jaws,